What are the Best Digital Nomad Family Destinations in 2026?

 - Languages spoken: English is the primary language, with Māori and New Zealand Sign Language also recognized as official languages.

-What makes it special?
+What Makes it Special?

-How safe is Auckland?
+How Safe is Auckland?

 Cost of Living in Auckland

-A family living in Auckland can expect to spend between $6,000 and $8,500 per month.
-Rent for a family home costs between $2,500 and $4,000.
+A family usually spends between $6,000 and $8,500 (€5,520 to €7,820) per month.
+Rent for a family home is between $2,500 and $4,000 (€2,300 to €3,680).
+Dining out is expensive, with meals for $15 to $25 (€13.80 to €23).

 Education in Auckland